Alex-Vasilache/Alex-Vasilache.github.io/_pages/about.md

 <section id="bio" class="archive">
 <h1 class="archive__title">Short Biography</h1>
 <div class="wordwrap">Research Scientist at the <a href="https://www.fzi.de/en/" target="_blank" style="text-decoration: underline;">FZI Research Center for Information Technology</a> in Germany for the past 3 years.
 After High-School in Romania, received BS and MS at the <a href="https://www.kit.edu/english/index.php" target="_blank" style="text-decoration: underline;">KIT Karlsruhe Institute of Technology, Germany</a> in Computer Science, specializing in AI and Robotics.
-Currently wrapping up PhD in AI and Neuromorphic Computing at the <a href="https://www.kit.edu/english/index.php" target="_blank" style="text-decoration: underline;">KIT</a> under the supervision of Juergen Becker and co-supervision of Yulia Sandamirskaya.</div>
+Just finished PhD in AI and Neuromorphic Computing at the <a href="https://www.kit.edu/english/index.php" target="_blank" style="text-decoration: underline;">KIT</a> under the supervision of Juergen Becker and co-supervision of Yulia Sandamirskaya.</div>
 </section>

 <section id="other-interests" class="archive">